 At the Meeting, the six persons named below will be proposed for election to the Board (the "Director Nominees").
 Five of the six Director Nominees (83%) are "independent" within the meaning of National Instrument 52-110 - Audit Committees ("NI 52-110").
-Dr. Rui Feng is not considered to be "independent" as he is the Chief Executive Officer of the Company.
+Dr. Rui Feng is not considered to be "independent" as he is the Chief Executive Officer and Chairman of the Company.
 Management has received written consent from each of the Director Nominees as to their willingness and ability to serve as a director.
-All proposed Director Nominees were duly elected as director at the last Annual General Meeting of shareholders held on September 30, 2022.
+Five out of six proposed Director Nominees were duly elected as director at the last Annual General Meeting of shareholders held on September 29, 2023.
+Ms. Helen Cai was appointed by the Board as an independent director on February 7, 2024.